2nd Annual Pine to Prairie Fiber Arts Trail Weekend April 21 - 22, 2017Find your creative spirit where the pines meet the prairie!

 Tressa is a fiber artist living and working in her home studio in Northeast Minneapolis, Minnesota.
 She enjoys the challenge of manipulating these soft materials into a form, as shaping has always been a strength in various artwork she’s created.
 She has over 36 published designs reflecting her own unique style.
 Tressa’s work is seen in “Beyond Basketry”, Billie Ruth Sudduth’s book “Baskets: A Book for Makers and Collectors”, “Fiberarts Design Book 7”, “500 Baskets”, “All Things Considered VIII”.
 She is a featured artist in the National Basketry Organization Quarterly Review, Fall 2015.
 Three of her pieces are in the permanent collection of the Goldstein Gallery, University of Minnesota, and other private collections.
 She teaches at art centers, national basketry conferences, and similar venues, including guilds and other art related organizations.

-Pine to Prairie Fiber Arts Weekend ActivitiesOpen Studios, textile artist keynote talk, demos, classes & more!
+Pine to Prairie Fiber Arts Weekend ActivitiesOpen Studios, textile artist keynote talk, workshops, woolen mill tour, exhibits, demos and more!